Skip to main content

 Eklipse

-Eklipse is the only AI built specifically for gaming.
+Eklipse is one of the few AI tools built specifically for gaming.
 It analyzes in-game signals (Fortnite kills, Valorant multikills, LoL score bars) on top of audio.
 Free tier covers Twitch and YouTube streamers with a cap of 15 clips per stream, paid plans from 10 dollars per month.

 Variance stays high depending on the game: excellent on Fortnite, decent on LoL, weaker on indie titles or RTS.
 Test before committing annually.